cronuspaas/cronusdocs/docs/cronusmaster/oneclick_command.rst

 OneClick Launch
 ===================

-Oneclick command captures all the input necessary to launch a command job, this allows a job to be launched with "one click" (or one API call).
+Oneclick launch captures all the input necessary to launch a command job, this allows a job to be launched with "one click" (or one API call).

 **Why it is useful**